 What is a nanaimo bar?
 Nanaimo bars are a three-layer classic dessert consisting of a coconut graham cracker crust, custard filling and a chocolate ganache topping.
 Travel to British Columbia, Canada, and you are certain to come across these decadent dessert bars, named after the city in which they began.
 Whip up a batch of these hand-held dessert bars in no time with this easy-to-make no-bake recipe!

-Make the crust.
-In a large microwaveable bowl, combine 3/4 cup butter, cocoa powder, sugar and salt.
+Make the crust: In a large microwaveable bowl, combine butter, cocoa powder, sugar and salt.
 Microwave for 30 seconds or until butter has melted then stir until smooth.

-Add cream and beat for 4-5 minutes or until light and fluffy.
+Add heavy whipping cream and beat for 4-5 minutes or until light and fluffy.
 Spread over the cooled crust to make the middle layer and refrigerate while preparing the next layer.

-Make the chocolate topping.
-Combine chocolate and 2 tablespoons butter in a medium microwave-safe bowl.
+Make the ganache topping: Combine chocolate and 2 tablespoons butter in a medium microwave-safe bowl.
 Microwave at half (50%) power 1 minute and stir.
 Microwave on 50% power in 30-second intervals, stirring between each, until chocolate is almost melted.
 Stir thoroughly until mixture is smooth.
 Cool for 5 minutes.